Black-crested Sumatran langur

 The black-crested Sumatran langur (Presbytis melalophos) is a species of primate in the family Cercopithecidae.
 It is endemic to Sumatra in Indonesia.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss.

-The black Sumatran langur, black-and-white langur, Sarawak surili, Raffles' banded langur and mitered langur were formerly considered a subspecies of P. melalophos.
+The black Sumatran langur, black-and-white langur, Sarawak surili, Raffles' banded langur and mitered langur were formerly considered subspecies of P. melalophos.

+Diet

+Black-crested Sumatran langurs are frugivorous and folivorous.
+With fruit making up 50 to 60 percent of their diet, the rest consists of leaves and occasionally seeds and flowers.
+Their foregut is enlarged and has the capacity for microbial fermentation.
+Black-crested Sumatran langurs feed from up to 197 different species of trees.
+It prefers new leaves to mature leaves.

+Predation

+The main predators of black-crested Sumatran langurs include snakes in the genus Python and birds of prey, including crested serpent eagles.